cBournhonesque/lightyear/NOTES.md

 # Interest Management

+TODO: What is the benefit of doing this room thing instead of just letting the user set replication_target = "Select(hashSet<ClientId>)" ?

 - Clients can belong to multiple rooms, rooms can contain multiple clients
   - we have a Map<ClientId, Hashset<RoomId>>